agent-elli0t/agent-elli0t.github.io/_posts/2024-04-13-cybersploit-1-walkthrough.md

 itsskv@cybersploit-CTF:~$ uname -a
 Linux cybersploit-CTF 3.13.0-32-generic #57~precise1-Ubuntu SMP Tue Jul 15 03:50:54 UTC 2014 i686 i686 i386 GNU/Linux
 ```
+- `uname -a`: Displays system information, including the kernel version.

 With this information, we then searched for potential exploits on Exploit-DB using `searchsploit` to identify a suitable exploit.
 The search led us to an exploit applicable to the Linux kernel version `3.13.0`.